Singular-Genomics/G4X-helpers/docs/features/new_bin.md

 <br>

 # `--new_bin`
-#### Generate G4X-viewer `.bin` files from G4X Sample Output
+#### Generate G4X-viewer `.bin` files from G4X sample output

-This tool will create a new `.bin` segmentation file compatible with the G4X-Viewer using the processed output from a G4X run.
+This tool will create a new `.bin` segmentation file compatible with the G4X-viewer using the processed output from a G4X run.
 This is typically only needed to update older outputs to newer versions of the `.bin` format.

 ## usage